Robust stabilization of polytopic systems via fast and reliable neural network-based approximations

-\begin{itemize} \item Following the qualitative approach of \cite{fabiani2021reliably}, we show how to guarantee the closed-loop (exponential) stability of a discrete-time polytopic system when the \gls{ReLU} approximation replaces a traditional stabilizing controller.
-Specifically, by focusing on the approximation error between \gls{NN}-based and traditional controller-based state-to-input mappings, we establish sufficient conditions involving the worst-case approximation error and the associated Lipschitz constant (\S \ref{sec:preliminaries}); \item While the variable structure controller amounts to a \gls{PWA} mapping by construction, we characterize the geometric properties of the minimal selection controller (\S \ref{sec:geometric_char}).
-Specifically, for the underlying nonlinear multi-parametric program, we show that: \begin{enumerate} \item[--] It produces a state-to-input mapping that also enjoys a \gls{PWA} structure; \item[--] We formulate a \gls{MILP} to compute both the output of the mapping, for a given state, and the associated Lipschitz constant exactly; \end{enumerate} \item We hence show that the approximation problem considered is compatible with existing results from the machine learning literature on computing key quantities of a trained \gls{ReLU} network.
-We thus end up with a set of sufficient conditions involving the optimal value of two \glspl{MILP} to certify the reliability of the \gls{ReLU}-based controller (\S \ref{sec:certificates}); \item We provide bounds on the complexity the \gls{ReLU}-based controller should have to represent a \gls{PWA} mapping exactly~(\S \ref{sec:complexity}). \end{itemize}
+\begin{enumerate} \item We show how to guarantee the {(uniform, in a set) ultimate boundedness property \cite{blanchini1994ultimate}} of a discrete-time polytopic system when the \gls{ReLU} approximation replaces a traditional stabilizing controller.
+Specifically, by focusing on the approximation error between \gls{NN}-based and traditional controller-based state-to-input mappings, we establish a sufficient conditions involving the worst-case approximation error; \item While the variable structure controller amounts to a continuous \gls{PWA} mapping by construction, we characterize the geometric properties of the selection-based controller.
+Specifically, for the resulting nonlinear multi-parametric program, we show that: \begin{itemize} \item It produces a state-to-input mapping that also enjoys a continuos \gls{PWA} structure; \item We formulate a \gls{MILP} to compute both the output of the mapping, for a given state, and the associated Lipschitz constant exactly; \end{itemize} Note that these results are of standalone interest since, to the best of our knowledge, they are not directly available from the robust control of polytopic systems literature. \item We hence show that the approximation problem considered is compatible with existing results from the machine learning literature on computing key quantities of a trained \gls{ReLU} network.
+We thus end up with a sufficient condition involving the optimal value of \pgls{MILP} to certify the reliability of the \gls{ReLU}-based controller; \item We discuss several practical aspects related with the training of the proposed \gls{ReLU}-based controllers, also providing bounds on the complexity they should have to represent a \gls{PWA} mapping exactly. \end{enumerate}

-To the best of our knowledge, the proposed approach was not presented in any of the relevant papers on \gls{NN}-based control for polytopic systems.
-Being able to certify the closed-loop stability of an uncertain linear system with \gls{PWA-NN} controller, the present work hence paves the way towards a unifying theoretical framework for analyzing NN-based approximation of traditional stabilizing control laws for polytopic systems.